Take a ride on the wild side!

 Every city has its fair share of cool bars – the watering holes that dare to be different.
 You may find them emblazoned along popular promenades, showcasing all the rich beauty they offer; or you may find them hidden in an alleyway, purposefully tucked away from the general public – lest they become busier.

-Hobart, no matter how small it is, has a worthy collection of cool bars you won’t want to miss out on.
+Hobart, no matter how small it is, has a worthy collection of cool bars every tourist must visit.
 And if you’re a local, then get out of the house, girl!

 The Caribbeans have landed, offering Hobart one of Tasmania’s best rum collections.
 Seriously, it’s been voted!
 Rude Boy has such a great collection of rum that they had to create a separate menu called ‘Rum Journal’, taking you on a world tour of all things rum.
 As their website states: “Inspired by our founder’s Cuban adventure, Rude Boy is two quarts Cuban passion, one-quart Rastafarian coolness and a generous dash (or two) of rude boy boldness.”